 BA (Cross-registered) Urban Studies and Planning, Massachusetts Institute of Technology (2013-15)

-BA Honors, Political Science, Art History, Wellesley College; study abroad at Sciences Po Paris (2011-15)
+BA Honors, Political Science, Art History, Wellesley College; exchange, Sciences Po Paris (2011-15)

 Urban food systems/policy team, EAT (2019)